-In Australia, commercial buildings produce 8.8% of the national greenhouse gas emissions and have a major part to play in meeting Australia’s international emission targets.
-Brisbane Airport is one of south-east Queensland’s largest single-owner sites with approximately 600 hectares of land for development.
+Brisbane Airport is one of South-East Queensland’s largest single-owner sites with approximately 500 hectares of land for development.

 This plan takes into account risks such as:

 - Extreme events

 - Increase in heat waves and drought

 Climate change adaptation measures have been incorporated into the design of Brisbane’s new runway.
 You can access the case study below: